5 Night Proud Mary Cruise + Kangaroo Island Package PM5ADL2KI

 10:00pm Proud Mary ties up at our overnight mooring, Woodlane, for a night of peace and tranquillity in the Australia bush.

 2 Monday (Breakfast, Lunch, Dinner)

-Your Proud Mary cruise continues upstream as you enjoy a delicious buffet breakfast.
-You will pass huge lagoons teeming with bird life.
-During floods these inland lagoons were so immense that in the early riverboat days, Captains could not find the true channels.
-In many cases the water expanded for miles.
-In the early 1900’s riverboat Captains planted willow trees along the banks to clearly mark the main river channel.
-Today the willows provide the perfect haven for the prolific and colourful bird life.
+8am Proud Mary departs Woodlane and continues upstream.
+You will pass huge lagoons teeming with birdlife.
+During floods, these inland lagoons were so immense that, in the early riverboat days, captains could not find true channels.
+In the early 1900s, riverboat captains planted willow trees along the banks to clearly mark the main river channel.
+Today these willows provide the perfect haven for the prolific birdlife.

 3 Tuesday (Breakfast, Lunch, Dinner)